 Where do we use an abstract class?

-An abstract class is used to define a base class, which the derived class can later override.
+An abstract class defines a base class, which the derived class can later override.